Ever wondered how or why the golf ball dimples came about?

 This symmetry is the result of a dispute that stemmed from the Polara Golf Ball…

-This ball sold in the late 1970s that had six rows of normal dimples on its equator but very shallow dimples elsewhere.
+This ball sold in the late 1970s had six rows of normal dimples on its equator but very shallow dimples elsewhere.

 This asymmetrical design helped the ball self-adjust its spin axis during the flight.